srackham/obsidian.nvim/README.md

   -- Specify how to handle attachments. attachments = {
-    -- The default folder to place images in via `:ObsidianPasteImg`.
+    -- The default folder to place images in via `:Obsidian pasteimg`.
     -- If this is a relative path it will be interpreted as relative to the vault root.
     -- You can always override this per image by passing a full path to the command instead of just a filename. img_folder = "assets/imgs",  -- This is the default